Skip to main content

 Avoid workbook-not-found issues

-Most broken Excel links are path problems, not data problems.
+Most broken Excel links are path problems or permission problems, not data problems.
 To reduce failures:

 • Store the workbook in a shared location all collaborators can access